devosoft/Empirical/paper.md

 The C++ standard library provides an `assert` macro that includes the provided assertion in debug mode builds and eliminates it from production mode builds.
 Empirical provides a comparable `emp_assert` macro, differentiated primarily in terms of built-in support for the web runtime.
-This macro dipatches a UI alert when triggered, allows for users to write their own error messages, and enables registration of additional variables to be printed in any error message from that assert statement.
+This macro dispatches a UI alert when triggered, allows for users to write their own error messages, and enables registration of additional variables to be printed in any error message from that assert statement.
 These features help compensate the limited debugging tooling available in the web runtime.

 In addition to user-defined asserts, most programming languages provide built-in support to detect common runtime violations,